phpstan/phpstan/website/src/user-guide/getting-started.md

 Composer will install PHPStan's executable in its `bin-dir` which defaults to `vendor/bin`.

+You can also download the [latest PHAR](https://github.com/phpstan/phpstan/releases) and just use that.
+But without Composer, you won't be able to install and use [PHPStan extensions](/user-guide/extension-library).

 [Head here](/user-guide/docker) if you want to use PHPStan in Docker.

 First run